Convex relaxation approaches for high-dimensional optimal transport: Introduction

 Marginal relaxation has a long history in areas such as graphical models, density functional theory, and statistical physics \cite{wainwright2008graphical,an1988note,pelizzola2005cluster}, where it is commonly applied to complex many-body systems.
 In this work, we adapt the idea to optimal transport by applying it to the joint distribution $\pi(x,y)$, with both marginals $\mu$ and $\nu$ prescribed.
 Related work by Khoo et al.~\cite{khoo2019convex,khoo2020semidefinite} introduced marginal relaxation techniques for \emph{multi-marginal} OT, where the difficulty comes from coupling $N$ low-dimensional variables.
 In contrast, our setting involves only two variables, but each lies in a very high-dimensional space.
 While the sliced Wasserstein distance also relies on low-order marginals to define a tractable distance, our approach is designed to closely approximate the original Wasserstein distance.

 In \cite{mula2024moment}, Mula and Nouy proposed sum-of-squares (SOS) moment relaxations \cite{lasserre2001global,lasserre2008semidefinite} of \eqref{OT}, which approximate high-dimensional distributions through low-order statistics.
 Their method avoids spatial discretization, making it particularly suitable for \eqref{OT} between continuous distributions.
-Our cluster moment relaxation is inspired their approach.
-However, we realize that their method do not scale well in high-dimensional setting, because one has to solve a semidefinite program (SDP) of size $\binom{2d+n}{n}$, where $n$ is the relaxation degree—a combinatorial growth that quickly becomes memory-prohibitive for large $d$ and $n$.
+Our cluster moment relaxation is inspired by their approach.
+However, we realize that their method {does} not scale well in high-dimensional setting, because one has to solve a semidefinite program (SDP) of size $\binom{2d+n}{n}$, where $n$ is the relaxation degree—a combinatorial growth that quickly becomes memory-prohibitive for large $d$ and $n$.
 In contrast, our cluster moment relaxation leverages the local structure of \eqref{OT} and requires only a sparse collection of moments, resulting in much smaller SDP blocks and computations that remain tractable even in high dimensions.

 Another related work is by Vacher and Bach \cite{vacher2021dimension}, who use sum-of-squares representations of kernel functions in the dual (Kantorovich) formulation of \eqref{OT} to model smooth nonnegative functions.
-Their method, however, requires the underlying distributions to be smooth.
-By contrast, our cluster moment relaxation also applies to non-smooth settings, including singular cases such as Dirac measures.
+Their dimension-free guarantees are proved under smoothness assumptions on the underlying distributions.
+Our theoretical results below also impose model-specific regularity assumptions in the regimes where quantitative rates are proved; see, for instance, the local perturbation result in Theorem~\ref{thm:mfloc}.
+The main difference is structural: our cluster moment relaxation is designed to exploit locality, so that only low-dimensional marginal information and sparse collections of moments are used.
+This perspective is reflected in the local approximation result of Theorem~\ref{thm:mfloc} and Remark~\ref{rem:mf-relative}, and in the statistical bounds of Proposition~\ref{prop:samplecomplex} and Theorem~\ref{thm:sdpvalue}.